Augustiner Museum: Reconstruction

 Since 2004 a general reconstruction of the building site has been taking place.
 Christoph Mäckler, an architect from Frankfurt, was instructed with the planning.
 The duration of the reconstruction was originally planned to be 5 to 8 years.
 Until 2010, during first construction phase, the church building was reconstructed.
 First, archeological excavations as well as measures to stabilize the church building took place.
-The roof truss, which was heavily infested with wood preservatives, fungi and other pests, was disinfested, decontaminated and taken off in 2007.
+The roof truss, which was heavily infested with wood preservatives, fungi and other pests, was disinfected, decontaminated and taken off in 2007.
 The damaged parts were restored.
 In the summer of 2009 the roof truss was straightened up again and put onto the rest of the building.
 During this time, the church building was a large construction site.
 By installing an elevator, the building is now barrier free.
 This also facilitates the transport of the exhibits.
 Circular galleries were installed.
 Additional exhibition space was created in the basement floor to provide for special shows for all of Freiburg's museums.
 In the attic there is now room for a painting gallery.
 A café was opened in the former treasury as well as the cloister, which both are on the main floor.

 In June 2010, the exhibition hall was opened.
 In cooperation with the Museum of Modern Arts in Freiburg, the opening was celebrated with a double exhibition of the works by Katharina Grosse and her mother Barbara.

 Many of the exhibits can't be shown for spatial and preserving reasons even after the end of the first stage of redevelopment in March 2010.
 This is why e.g. the section of everyday culture and folklore can't be exhibited yet and the craftwork section is still very fragmentary.
 This state of repair will remain until the third stage of redevelopment is completed.

 The second stage of construction was due to begin in 2010 with the redevelopment and construction of the functional sectors at Salzstraße, where among other sections the collection of graphic arts which consists of more than 70.000 prints and drawings and an appropriate space for deliveries are now located.
 The gatehouse, which was constructed incorporating historical elements in 1920, was replaced by a new building.
 According to the Freiburg city council this phase of construction was initially supposed to cost 8.5 million Euros.
 However this project, which was supposed to be planned in early 2011, was put under scrutiny, since there were cuts in the culture budget of the city.
 After the second phase of construction had been approved in mid February the gatehouse was taken down in 2012 and archaeological examinations of the site began.
 Construction started in the summer of 2013.
 The new building in Salzstraße was finished by the end of 2015 and cost 15,3 million euros.

 During the third phase of construction the cloister building is currently (2019) being renovated as well as 3 old cellars.